cancelei/budget-in-rails/README.md

 # 📖 budget App <a name="about-project"></a>

-**Budget in Rails App** empowers the end-users to start a new budget tracking account, where he can create categories and operations and see those data linked.
+**Budget in Rails App** empowers the end-users to start a new budget tracking account, where he can create categories and operations associated with the chosen category.
+In my app you dont need to choose the category every time you want to register an operation, you select the category and register the operation for it.
+Giving the user a good experience.

+<a href="https://railsbudgetapp-3bf39d51a2ed.herokuapp.com/">Deployed Version using Heroku Services.</a>

+<a href="">Video talking about this project.</a>

 ## 🛠 Built With <a name="built-with"></a>